052223-java-angular/Sebastian-p1-backend/README.md

 - Browsing libraries and objects
 - Adding objects and libraries to the database
 - ability to update library to new version from puredata.info text files/deken
-- search by object name
+- search by object or library name
 - Modifying an object and/or library

 ## Stretch Goals